Peace and Conflict Transformation, Canadian School of Peacebuilding

 The focus for Wendy's teaching is upper level Peace and Conflict Transformation Studies (PACTS) courses such as: Models for Peace and Conflict Transformation, History and Strategies of Nonviolence, The Art of Peacebuilding and Building Workplace Conflict Transformation Systems.
 Wendy is also contributing to the new MA in Peacebuilding and Collaborative Development program.
 In addition to her teaching in PACTS, Wendy is the Co-Director of the Canadian School of Peacebuilding, an annual teaching institute of CMU, bringing students from around the globe for credit/professional development courses in the fields of development, conflict transformation and peacebuilding.

 Wendy completed her MA Theology at the Mennonite Brethren Seminary in California.
-After significant years of practice within the conflict transformation field, she has entered the Peace Studies PhD program at the Arthur Mauro Centre in the University of Manitoba where she is a PhD Candidate.
+After significant years of practice within the conflict transformation field, she entered the Peace and Conflict Studies PhD program at the Arthur Mauro Centre in the University of Manitoba and graduated in January 2018.

 Among Wendy's contributions to the conflict transformation and peacebuilding field here in Canada are years of teaching and course development at the Mindanao Peacebuilding Institute (the Philippines), the Resolution Skills Centre/Mediation Services (Winnipeg) and most recently at the Northeast Asia Regional Peacebuilding Institute in Korea and Japan.
 Her work with the Mennonite Central Committee (MCC) has seen her and her family spend 5 years working in the Philippines, assisting in strategic planning and training for the peace programs in India and Bangladesh and most recently resourcing the program in Palestine and Laos.

 Wendy, her partner Gordon Zerbe, and two children are all active in the CMU community.